docker/docs/engine/install/centos.md

     Docker is installed but not started.
 The `docker` group is created, but no users are added to the group.

 3. Start Docker.

     ```console
     $ sudo systemctl start docker
     ```

-4. Verify that Docker Engine is installed correctly by running the `hello-world` image.
+4. Verify that Docker Engine installation is successful by running the `hello-world` image.

     ```console